Vinesma/.dotfiles/install/README.md

 [Power saving](https://wiki.archlinux.org/index.php/Power_management#Power_saving) is also a thing I've yet to dive deep into.

+## pywal:

+For pywal to work with dunst, copy the template file in `dunst/colors-dunst` to `~/.config/wal/templates/`.
+Edit the template accordingly and then run `wal-scale` with the a path to your desired wallpaper in a terminal.

 ## Problems encountered:

 ### A script run via cron fails to send notifications via notify-send.